 The standing ovation Kissinger received in Delhi on October 21 and the warm meeting he had with Prime Minister Narendra Modi indicated that India-U.S. relations are now in a new era in which past scars may have been forgiven, but not forgotten.

-Rajiv Bhatia is Distinguished Fellow, Gateway House and a former ambassador.
+Rajiv Bhatia is Distinguished Fellow, Foreign Policy Studies Programme, Gateway House and a former ambassador.

 This blog was exclusively written for Gateway House: Indian Council on Global Relations.
 You can read more exclusive content here.